World stocks take fresh dip as COVID infection rate weighs

 “With complacency going fast, this dip could end up offering another good entry point, but a lot depends on the election outcome and timing of the results.”

+Brent crude LCOc1 gave up intra-morning gains to trade down 0.2%, broadly in line with its U.S. peer CLc1, facing weekly losses of around 10%.

+That in turn led to a broad sell-off of commodity linked currencies including the Russian rouble RUBUTSTN=MCX, Norwegian crown NOK= and Canadian dollar CAD=, which was facing its worst week since April.

-The weak sentiment dragging Europe lower came despite the previous day’s pledge for more help from the European Central Bank when it next meets in December to help counter the potential economic hit from the pandemic.
+The slight recovery in European stock markets followed a strong euro zone quarterly GDP print - up 12.7% -, one day after the European Central Bank pledged more help for the economy when it next meets in December to help counter the potential economic hit from the pandemic.

+Societe Generale FX analyst Kit Juckes said that given the recent imposition of a fresh lock-down in France, the positive growth data there - an 18.2% quarter-on-quarter jump - was not enough to outweigh the virus concerns.

-This week has seen global coronavirus cases rose by over 500,000 for the first time, with France and Germany prepping fresh lockdowns.
+This week has seen global coronavirus cases rise by over 500,000 for the first time, with France and Germany preparing fresh lockdowns.

 In response, analysts expect an expansion and extension of the ECB’s Pandemic Emergency Purchase Programme, a lower deposit facility rate, and even more generous lending terms for banks in December.

-The announcement sent the euro EUR= sliding to a four-week low of $0.1648 before recovering slightly on Friday to trade at $1.1668, down around 0.4% since the start of the month.
+This saw the euro EUR= slide to a four-week low of $0.1648 before recovering slightly on Friday to trade at $1.1672, down around 0.4% since the start of the month.

-The dollar index =USD, meanwhile, held steady, bolstered by a solid session on Wall Street overnight after strong quarterly reports from some of the leading tech giants and data showing the U.S. economy grew at a record annualised pace of 33.1% in the third quarter.
+The dollar index =USD, meanwhile, held steady, bolstered by a solid session on Wall Street overnight after some strong tech sector earnings and data showing the U.S. economy grew at a record annualised pace of 33.1% in the third quarter.

-“Even with the rebound, U.S. output remains 3.5% below its pre-COVID levels.
-The path towards recovery is much less clear from here, especially as the number of virus cases grows and there are near-term impediments to a fiscal deal,” wrote ANZ analysts in a note.
+Additional reporting by Marc Jones and Olga Cotaga in London; Editing by William Maclean and Emelia Sithole-Matarise

 Our Standards: The Thomson Reuters Trust Principles.